CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+for saving changes in the local repository.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VS code

 ## Question 17

-What do you use "Commit Messages" for?

-To record what changes you made to the code
+What do you use "Commit Messages" for? a commit message what changes you made to your project.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+there is an handy reference at Git Cheatsheet (https://syllabus.codeyourfuture.io/git/desktop/cheatsheet) and github channels(https://www.youtube.com/githubguides).